MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Before you begin

 This article is intended for administrators in managed environments.
-In order to reduce the complexity of deploying and managing the Microsoft 365 Apps, we recommend using Microsoft Intune for deployment.
-Check out [this video](https://youtu.be/fA8lcnRXmkI) and the [Intune documentation](/mem/intune/apps/apps-add-office365) to learn more about deploying the Microsoft 365 Apps this way.
+To reduce the complexity of deploying and managing the Microsoft 365 Apps, we recommend using Microsoft Intune.
+Check out [this video](https://youtu.be/fA8lcnRXmkI) and the [Intune documentation on Microsoft 365 Apps](/mem/intune/apps/apps-add-office365) to learn more.

 If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Microsoft 365 Apps deployment.